 Our Analysis and Test Results

 The Optoma HD27 did well in our image quality testing and has a fairly quiet fan.
-Though it can't quite match the field-leading performance of the BenQ HT2050, it would please most looking to amass all the trappings of a home cinema.
+Though it can't quite match the top models we tested, it would please most looking to amass all the trappings of a home cinema.

 Performance Comparison